-“GaFCP and its statewide network of community Collaboratives believes in the power of local decision-making to move this common agenda forward and to better support children in Georgia achieving reading proficiency by the end of third grade.
+“GaFCP and its statewide network of community Collaboratives believes in the power of local decision-making to move this four-pillar framework forward and to better support children in Georgia achieving reading proficiency by the end of third grade.
 We are honored to host this vital work alongside the many dedicated leaders who share this commitment.”

 Gaye Smith, Executive Director